 - After successfully completing the quizzes at the end of the five modules, you can access the completion certificate.

-- From the main page, after you login to www.praesidiuminc.com click on ‘Certificate.’
-From the Certificate page, only after you have completed the five modules.
+- From the main page, after you login to https://www.praesidiumacademy.com/ click on ‘Transcript.’
+From the Transcript page and only after you have completed the five modules.

-- You can email the certificate to yourself.
+- You can email the PDF certificate to yourself.

 - Or ‘Save as a PDF’ to your computer.